blender/blender/doc/python_api/rst/info_quickstart.rst

 The Blender/Python API can do the following:

-- Edit any data the user interface can (Scenes, Meshes, Particles etc.)
+- Edit any data the user interface can (Scenes, Meshes, Particles etc.).
-- Modify user preferences, keymaps and themes
+- Modify user preferences, key-maps and themes.
-- Run tools with own settings
+- Run tools with own settings.
-- Create user interface elements such as menus, headers and panels
+- Create user interface elements such as menus, headers and panels.
-- Create new tools
+- Create new tools.
-- Create interactive tools
+- Create interactive tools.
-- Create new rendering engines that integrate with Blender
+- Create new rendering engines that integrate with Blender.
+- Subscribe to changes to data and it's properties.
-- Define new settings in existing Blender data
+- Define new settings in existing Blender data.
-- Draw in the 3D view using OpenGL commands from Python
+- Draw in the 3D view using Python.

 The Blender/Python API **can't** (yet)...

 - Create new space types.
 - Assign custom properties to every type.
-- Define callbacks or listeners to be notified when data is changed.

 Before Starting